edouardfouche/MCDE/README.md

 sbt "run <arguments>"
 ```

-You can also export a "fat" jar, including all dependencies and scala libraries using [`sbt-assembly`](https://github.com/sbt/sbt-assembly) (0.11.2):
+You can also export a "fat" jar, including all dependencies and scala libraries using [`sbt-assembly`](https://github.com/sbt/sbt-assembly) (0.14.9):

 ```
 sbt assembly
 ```

-This creates a jar in the folder `target/scala-2.11/` named `MCDE-<version>.jar`, which can be run from java (no
+This creates a jar in the folder `target/scala-2.12/` named `MCDE-<version>.jar`, which can be run from java (no
 sbt/scala installation required).
-The version of the package at the time of deployment is 1.0.

 Once you have built the jar, you can run it as follows: